AI-sandbox/XGMix/README.md

 # XGMix

 XGMIX.py loads and uses pre-trained XGMix models to predict reference panels for a given query_file and chromosome.
-The model is trained on build37 references from the following continents: *AFR AHG EAS EUR NAT OCE SAS WAS* and labels them as 0, 1, .., 7 respectively.
+The model is trained on build37 references from the following continents: *AFR AHG EAS EUR NAT OCE SAS WAS* and labels and predicts them as 0, 1, .., 7 respectively.

 ### NOTE: TEMPORARILY ONLY OFFERING CHROMOSOME 21 and 22